chanzuckerberg/single-cell-curation/docs/curation-proto-tut.md

 ## `AnnData` Preparation

 The main prequisite for submitting your data to the cellxgene data portal is that it is structured in `AnnData` format.
 Below we see the rough steps for downloading our demo dataset: PBMC 3K from 10X.
 You can read more about the origin of this dataset from the [10X website](https://support.10xgenomics.com/single-cell-gene-expression/datasets/1.1.0/pbmc3k).
-We will start preparing the `AnnData` object by downloading the necessary files below
+We will start preparing the `AnnData` object by downloading the necessary files below (note: you can also access and download the necessary files from [this dropbox link](https://www.dropbox.com/sh/pgby9xn0v7tx3vi/AAAB8dTsXcjjFgNiIOGw7yYNa?dl=0)).

 ```
 curl https://cellxgene-curation-tutorial.s3.us-east-2.amazonaws.com/counts.mtx >> counts.mtx  # count matrix